Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Catchment hydrology
 There are a range of processes in a drainage basin that affect the water cycle.

-When precipitaion occurs in an area above freezing point, is is able to move rapidly as water as opposed to slowly as snow.
+When precipitation occurs in an area above freezing point, is is able to move rapidly as water as opposed to slowly as snow.
 When this water lands on soil, it has a few options, ultimately with the goal of moving into rivers through **runoff** - a combination of processes, as defined below:

 Overland flow is the term used for the flow of water over the ground.
 It is the same as surface runoff.
 When on the surface, water may infiltrate into the soil - provided that the ground is not saturated.
 If the ground is saturated, typically defined by the water table being at the surface, then the water running off on the surface is known as saturated overland flow.

 When this water has **infiltrated** into the soil, it can move through it laterally through **throughflow**.
 Gravity still acts on it, and therefore it may **percolate** into permeable ground rocks, or **aquifers**.
 Water in these rocks are stored as **groundwater**, and move through **groundwater flow**.
 It may then move into a store such as ocean or lake, where it remains for long periods of time.
-Eventially, evaporation moves it into the atmospheric store.
+Eventually, evaporation moves it into the atmospheric store.

 ## Inputs, outputs and processes of carbon

 ### Precipitation
 I'm not sure why the specification specifically states this, as this is mostly to do with the water cycle.
 However, rainwater and other forms of precipitation can combine with gaseous carbon (CO~2~) to form carbonic acid, which is able to break down some sedimentary rocks in situ, such as limestone.
-In addition, in oceans, calcium carbonate is a store of carbon in plankton and shelled organisms, and this may preciptate when the organisms die and lithfy on the ocean floor.
+In addition, in oceans, calcium carbonate is a store of carbon in plankton and shelled organisms, and this may precipitate when the organisms die and lithify on the ocean floor.
 However, as carbon is acidic, too much of this can disturb marine life.

 ### Photosynthesis
 Photosynthesis is the process that transfers atmospheric carbon dioxide into the biosphere, accounting for 120 PgC per year.
 Plant stomata open and close and allow carbon to enter, combine with water, to create energy (glucose) for the plant, allowing it to grow and increase its transfer of carbon further.
-The respiration flux accounts for 118 PgC to be transferred back into the atmosphere from the biospheric store too.
+The respiration flux accounts for 118 PgC to be transferred back into the atmosphere from the biosphere store too.
 This is an example of the fast carbon cycle.

 ### Decomposition
-Decomposers such as fungi and microbes break down dead organic matter, and in the process releasing most of the stored carbon into the atmospehre as carbon dioxide, and some into the soil too.
-This process occurs very quicly in environments where there is a lot of energy ususally given by heat along the equator in tropical rainforests and is slower in much colder locations like the tundra.
+Decomposers such as fungi and microbes break down dead organic matter, and in the process releasing most of the stored carbon into the atmosphere as carbon dioxide, and some into the soil too.
+This process occurs very quickly in environments where there is a lot of energy usually given by heat along the equator in tropical rainforests and is slower in much colder locations like the tundra.

 ### Weathering
 Weathering includes physical, chemical and biological components, and refers to the in-situ breakdown of rock.

 Physical weathering is the action of other factors such as water or biotic life mechanically breaking down rocks, for example roots cracking open rocks or freeze-thaw action.
 Chemical weathering can also be significant, such as carbonation, which occurs when carbonic acid is produced (see above) which breaks down carbonates in rock strata, which then releases CO~2~ gas or dissolved in water streams.
-This contributes to how phytoplankton and other cretacious aquatic organisms obtain their carbon - and accounts for 300 million tonnes annually.
+This contributes to how phytoplankton and other cretaceous aquatic organisms obtain their carbon - and accounts for 300 million tonnes annually.
 A combination of physical weathering, which increases the surface area susceptible to chemical weathering, and chemical weathering itself

 ### Combustion
-Combustion is simply the process of buning organic material with oxygen, releasing carbon and other gases.
+Combustion is simply the process of boning organic material with oxygen, releasing carbon and other gases.

 The biggest example of this (10 GtC/yr) is human activities, from fossil fuels for power stations.
 This moves carbon from the lithosphere to the atmosphere.